Protection for self-funded benefit plans

-- Fully insured – With a fully insured plan, employers pay a fixed monthly premium to an insurer, which processes and pays for the empoyees’ claims.
+- Fully insured – With a fully insured plan, employers pay a fixed monthly premium to an insurer, which processes and pays for the employees’ claims.

 - Self-funded – With a self-funded plan, an employer covers the cost of the employees’ claims and pays a fee to an administrator to process the claims.

-Employers who self-fund can gain flexibility, improved cash flow, and lower expenses and taxes.
-Self-funding is a popular choice — 63% of U.S. employees with employer-provided health coverage in 2015 were part of a self-funded plan.1
+Employers who self-fund can gain flexibility, improve cash flow, and lower expenses and taxes.
+Self-funding is a popular choice — 60% of U.S. workers with employer-provided health coverage in 2017 were part of a self-funded plan.1

 Most employers don’t have the financial resources to cover large claims that occur, so they purchase Stop Loss insurance to limit their liability.
 With Stop Loss, employers pay a predetermined amount for employee health claims.
 Any amount beyond that would be reimbursed by the Stop Loss policy.
 This protection can be a lifesaver for businesses that can’t afford the expense of an unexpected or catastrophic claim.